brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 For C# only Windows is currently supported

+You can download latest release from `Nuget <https://www.nuget.org/packages/brainflow/>`_ or build it youself:

 - Compile BrainFlow's core module
 - open Visual Studio Solution
 - install required nuget packages